Microorganism: Ancient precursors

-The possible existence of microscopic organisms was discussed for many centuries before their discovery in the seventeenth century.
-By the sixth century BC, the Jains of present-day India postulated the existence of tiny organisms called nigodas.
+The possible existence of microscopic organisms was discussed for many centuries before their discovery in the 17th century.
+By the 6th century BC, the Jains of present-day India postulated the existence of tiny organisms called nigodas.
 These nigodas are said to be born in clusters; they live everywhere, including the bodies of plants, animals, and people; and their life lasts only for a fraction of a second.
-According to the Jain leader Mahavira, the humans destroy these nigodas on a massive scale, when they eat, breathe, sit, and move.
-Many modern Jains assert that Mahavira's teachings presage the existence of microorganisms as discovered by modern science.
+According to Mahavira, the 24th preacher of Jainism, the humans destroy these nigodas on a massive scale, when they eat, breathe, sit, and move.
+Many modern Jains assert that Mahavira's teachings presage the existence of microorganisms as discovered by science.

-The earliest mention of micro organisms is found in hindu scriptures like the Atharvaveda, compiled 1200 BCE-1000 BCE, where Rishi Kanva refers to the microbes as Kirmis.
-He, along with his descendants Yamadagnni and Agasti, composed mantra suktas which highlight microbial infections and possible ways to cure them.

-Rishi Agastya composed a mantra in Rig Veda which refers to two types of harmful creatures for ones body.
-The first being visible and second being so minuscule that they are invisible to the naked eyes.

-The Shanti Parva of Ved Vyas Mahabharata mentions organisms that are so minuscule that they can't be seen with naked eyes but only inferred.

-The earliest known idea to indicate the possibility of diseases spreading by yet unseen organisms was that of the Roman scholar Marcus Terentius Varro in a first-century BC book entitled On Agriculture in which he called the unseen creatures animalcules, and warns against locating a homestead near a swamp:
+The earliest known idea to indicate the possibility of diseases spreading by yet unseen organisms was that of the Roman scholar Marcus Terentius Varro in a 1st-century BC book entitled On Agriculture in which he called the unseen creatures animalia minuta, and warns against locating a homestead near a swamp:

 In The Canon of Medicine (1020), Avicenna suggested that tuberculosis and other diseases might be contagious.

 Early modern

-Akshamsaddin (Turkish scientist) mentioned the microbe in his work Maddat ul-Hayat (The Material of Life) about two centuries prior to Antonie van Leeuwenhoek's discovery through experimentation: